-Start the big celebration off with the 19th annual Firecracker 5k at 7:30 am.
+The 23rd annual Firecracker 5k begins at 7:30 am. for the Citizen’s Race, 8:30 a.m. for the Elite Race, and 9 a.m. for the Kid’s Race.
 Enjoy a flat, fast 5k course that runs through City Park and Old Town streets before finishing up at Sheldon Lake.
 All ages and abilities are welcome; you can walk, jog, run or race.
-Kids can also join in on the fun during the kids’ fun run Start your Fourth of July festivities with the 19th annual FireKracker 5k at 7:30 a.m. in City Park.
-Visit http://firekracker5k.com for more information.
+Kids can also join in on the fun during the kid’s race.
+Click here for registration and more information.

 City Park Pool

 Enjoy the park surroundings and Sheldon Lake for fishing and an outdoor pool at City Park Pool, located in City Park.
-This pool is the best place to be during a hot 4th of July.
-And don't forget, City Park Pool provides a water park experience.
-The pool will be open from 10:00 a.m. to 5:30 p.m.; admission is $3 for everyone on the 4th of July.
-Call 970.221.6655 for more information.
+There will be special hours in honor of Independence Day at City Park Pool.
+The pool will be open from 11:30 AM - 5:30 PM with a $3 admission.

 The winter snow is melting and the rapids are active in the Cache la Poudre River Canyon.
 Spending your 4th of July weekend in Fort Collins makes for the perfect time to bring the family out for a whitewater adventure.
 Check out one of our many whitewater rafting companies and book your trip today.
 The Poudre Canyon is one of the few spots across the state of Colorado that still hit its 100 percent accumulation levels over the winter, meaning the river is screaming for excitement.
 So grab your wet suit and a paddle and enjoy your adventure on the Poudre River.
 If it's your first time rafting feel free to check out our blog - A First Timer's Guide to Whitewater Rafting in Fort Collins.